 When I was considering making the switch to raw dog food, I felt as if I were going around in circles.

 “Is there a best raw diet for dogs” was a question that constantly popped into my mind.
-In the end, I couldn’t decide which type of diet was the best option – and as you might imagine, everyone had a strong opinion.
+While I knew raw was the right choice, I couldn’t decide which type of diet was the best option – and as you might imagine, everyone had a strong opinion.

 I think you’ll agree with me when I say:

 Getting started with raw dog food can be REALLY confusing.
 And the first step – choosing an appropriate raw diet – is often the hardest.

 But it doesn’t have to be.